hashgraph/hedera-services/test-clients/uniswap-go-clients/README.md

     all pools start with zero liquidity, so if we want to allow traders to start swapping right away, we need this to be greater than zero.

-:information_source:&nbsp; Please note the following simplifications:
- - Each pool is initialized with a price of 1 (that is, `sqrtPriceX96=79228162514264337594000000000`), and a pool fee of `0.05%`.
- - All liquidity positions are minted at the widest possible interval allowed by the chosen fee; that is, in the tick range `[-887270, +887270]`.
- - All positions are minted with an equal amount of both tokens in the pair, and all swaps (both fixed-input and fixed-output) are always for the same amount.

-Future versions of these clients may be more configurable.

 # Running liquidity providers and traders

 Once the `setup` client has completed against a target network, we can